mikerapt/FATT/README.md

 ## Citation

 If you want to use this code in your research or project, please cite the associated paper.
-For more details, you can view the full paper [here] (link will be made available soon).
+For more details, you can view the full paper [here](https://www.isca-archive.org/iberspeech_2024/raptakis24_iberspeech.pdf).